 Introduction

-This document details the proposed maintenance process for the creation of, corrections to, and ongoing maintenance of Consolidated CDA (C-CDA) value sets in Value Set Authority Center (VSAC).
+This document details the maintenance process for the creation of, corrections to, and ongoing maintenance of Consolidated CDA (C-CDA) value sets in Value Set Authority Center (VSAC).

 Audience

-This document is prepared for the HL7 Structured Documents Work Group (SDWG), other HL7 workgroups such as Vocab, VSAC representatives, and other stakeholders.
+This document is prepared for the HL7 Structured Documents Work Group (SDWG), other HL7 workgroups such as Vocab, VSAC representatives, and other stakeholder groups.

-This document assumes that persons implementing this process are either terminologists or have substantial background in clinical terminologies.
+This document assumes that persons implementing this process are either terminologists or have a substantial background in clinical terminologies.

 Scope